ibexa/documentation-developer/docs/api/graphql/graphql_queries.md

     `edges` are used when querying plural fields to offer [pagination](#pagination).

-### Get Content Type information
+### Get content type information

-To get the IDs and names of all Fields in the `article` Content Type:
+To get the IDs and names of all Fields in the `article` content type:

 ```
 {